VikasKare4480/Flutter_Codes/README.md

 #Flutter Codes
-<h6>Revision for the all dart for the better application deveopment for the amdroid as well as he iOS</h6>
+<h6>Revision for the all dart for the better application deveopment for the amdroid as well as the iOS</h6>